hb9tf/statusupdater/README.md

 There are some caveats with this:

-*  It uses the github.com/nlopes/slack library but that doesn't support modifying other users' slack status out of the box hence you need to patch it (patch provided).
-I also created https://github.com/nlopes/slack/issues/562 to track this.
+*  It uses the github.com/nlopes/slack library but that doesn't support modifying other users' slack status out of the box hence you need to patch it (patch provided). https://github.com/nlopes/slack/issues/562 to track this.

 *  It does not do geo reverse lookups yet so the status will just contain the raw coordinates for now...